East Coast Economic Corridor: Visakhapatnam–Chennai Industrial Corridor

-At the heart of VCIC is a transport corridor that extends north–south over 800 km along National Highway 16 (NH 16) on the coast of Andhra Pradesh connecting clusters where industries are located.
-VCIC traverses through nine districts with proximity to urban centers of Visakhapatnam, Vijayawada, and Chennai.
+At the heart of VCIC is a transport corridor that extends north-south over 800 km along National Highway 16 (NH 16) on the coast of Andhra Pradesh connecting clusters where industries are located.
+VCIC traverses through nine districts with proximity to the urban centers of Visakhapatnam, Vijayawada, and Chennai.
 The corridor region accounts for more than 75% of the state's output and 4.3% of India's GDP.
-It is a key region for food production (especially marine products and rice), chemicals and petrochemical products.
-It is also becoming gateway for textile movement.
+It is a key region for food production (especially marine products and rice), chemicals, and petrochemical products.
+It is also becoming a gateway for the textile movement.